The New York Mets have won two World Series, in 1969 and in 1986.

 1969 World Series – New York Mets over Baltimore Orioles (4 games to 1)

 After a woeful beginning to their history as an expansion team in 1962, the Mets shocked the world in 1969 to win the first-ever National League East division crown.
-Led by manager Gil Hodges and a young pitching staff that included Tom Seaver, Jerry Koosman, and Nolan Ryan, the Mets then took down the Atlanta Braves in the first National League Championship Series, three games to none.
+Led by manager Gil Hodges, budding stars like Tommie Agee, and a young pitching staff that included Tom Seaver, Jerry Koosman, and Nolan Ryan, the Mets then took down the Atlanta Braves in the first National League Championship Series, three games to none.

 That set up a matchup against the heavily favored Baltimore Orioles, but the Amazin’ Mets kept their amazing streak going, downing the O’s in five games to take their first ever championship.